Shi Chao: Battle of Dangyin and war with Wang Jun

 However, not long after Sima Ai's defeat, the Prince of Donghai, Sima Yue raised an army to campaign against Sima Ying.
 One of his allies, Chen Zhen (陳眕), brought his army to the Yunlong Gate (雲龍門) in Luoyang and issued an edict to inform the ministers and people to prepare for the campaign.
 Shi Chao was still in Luoyang at the time, and he once again fled to Sima Ying.

 As Sima Yue's coalition approached Yecheng, Sima Ying sent Shi Chao with 50,000 men to oppose them.
 Shi Chao was able to catch Sima Yue by surprise and routed him at Dangyin, also killing the general Ji Shao.
 He also managed to capture Emperor Hui, who had followed Sima Yue on the campaign, and sent him to Yecheng.
-Although Yue was defeated, Sima Ying was then threatened by an alliance between the Inspector of Youzhou, Wang Jun and the Duke of Dongying, Sima Teng.
+Although Yue was defeated, Sima Ying was then threatened by an alliance between the Chief Controller of Youzhou, Wang Jun and the Duke of Dongying, Sima Teng.
 Sima Ying sent Shi Chao to resist them, but he was defeated by Wang Jun's general, Qi Hong, at Pingji (平棘, in modern day Zhao County, Hebei).

 Death

 Wang Jun and Sima Teng captured Yecheng, forcing Sima Ying and his officials to escape to Luoyang with only a few men.
 While he was defending Yecheng, Sima Yong had sent his army to occupy Luoyang, so after he arrived at the city, Yong stripped him of his power.
 Thus, Sima Ying and his subordinates, including Shi Chao, were placed under Sima Yong's command.
 In 305, Sima Yue formed a coalition against Sima Yong after the latter forcibly moved Emperor Hui from Luoyang to Chang'an.
 Sima Yong sent Shi Chao to assist his ally, Liu Qiao in Yuzhou by acting as his reserves in Heqiao (河穚; southwest of present-day Mengzhou, Henan).
-In December, Shi Chao fought Sima Yue's forces led by the Prince of Fanyang, Sima Xiao and Liu Kun at Xingyang, but was killed in battle.
+In January the following year, Shi Chao fought Sima Yue's forces led by the Prince of Fanyang, Sima Xiao and Liu Kun at Xingyang, but was killed in battle.